SpectronX/ESP32/Webserver Service/README.md

 ## A WEBSERVER?

-Well yes, it turns out we can make our ESP32 function as a server, where certain web pages would be rendered to us based on certain commands.
+Well yes.
+It turns out we can make our ESP32 function as a webserver, where we can render some webpages in response to certain commands.
 Pretty interesting!
+I know.
+But how does this work?

+## Working Principle